mobfox/iOS-Analytics-SDK-Dist/docs/README.md

 ```objc
 	#import <MobFoxAnalyticsSDKDynamic/MFDMPManager.h>
 ```

+To initialize the SDK, and get it working, call:

 ```objc
 	[[MFDmpManager sharedManager] init];
 ```

+To get the current state of the SDK, call:

 ```objc
 	BOOL res = [MFDmpManager isDMPReportDisabled];
 ```

+To set the SDK state, call:

 ```objc
 	[MFDmpManager setDMPReportDisabled:(BOOL)bDisabled];
 ```